raystack/frontier/docs/docs/billing/introduction.md

 ## Enabling the Billing Service
 Here are the steps to enable the billing service on the platform:

-- The platform admin creates features using the CreateFeature RPC.
+- The platform admin creates features using the CreateFeature RPC (optional).
+- The platform admin creates products using the CreateProduct RPC.
 - The platform admin creates plans using the CreatePlan RPC.
 These plans can be based on a variety of monthly or yearly pricing.
 - The platform admin configures the billing engine (like Stripe).